NOAA-EMC/godas/README.md

 # Introduction
+Compared to the develop (default) branch, this feature/bgc_modules branch includes source code updates that support the coupled physical-biogeochemical ocean simulation (MOM6-BLING) within the GODAS framework.

+BLING (Biogeochemistry with Light, Iron, Nutrients and Gas; Galbraith et al., 2009; Dunne et al., 2020) is a six-tracer biogeochemistry model that includes a simplified representation of steady state phytoplankton and zooplankton dynamics.
+BLING provides a computationally-light means to simulate large scale patterns in biogeochemical states by adding less than 20% computational costs to the physical simulation in MOM6.
+BLING is developed at NOAA GFDL and used in GFDL's CM4 contribution to CMIP6.
+The NOAA-EMC/ocean_BGC repository that includes BLING source code is forked from GFDL's CM4 repository.

+References:

+Galbraith, E.D. et al. (2010) Regional impacts of iron-light colimitation in a global biogeochemical model.
+Biogeosciences, 7(3), 1043-1064.

+Dunne, J.P. et al. (2020) Simple Global Ocean Biogeochemistry with Light, Iron, Nutrients and Gas version 2 (BLINGv2): Model description and simulation characteristics in GFDL’s CM4.0 (submitted to Journal of Advances in Modeling Earth Systems)

 The following five steps will guide you through the process of cloning, building and running the GODAS workflow.